Westport: Port and Environs Strategy

 To ensure the State's future trade needs are met, well-planned port facilities are essential.

-Ms Nicole Lockwood has been appointed as an independent chair to lead the Taskforce.
+Ms Nicole Lockwood has been appointed as an independent chair to lead the Taskforce which will be supported by a multi-agency, multi-disciplinary project office.